lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     *cnt_molecular.data* is the name of the file.

 .. admonition:: About TopoTools
-    :class: dropdown
+    :class: info

-    Note that I am using TopoTools v1.7.
-Older or newer versions may require slightly different commands.

-    More details about these commands can be found on the personal page of |Axel_webpage|.
+    More details about Topotool can be found on the personal page of |Axel_webpage|.
     In short, Topotools deduces the location of bonds, angles, dihedrals, and impropers from the respective positions of the atoms,